leontraykov/askme/README.md

-This is my clone of an Aske web-site.
+This is my clone of an Askme web-site.
 Its going to be improved